-The mind melting, tongue numbing, fiercely spicy stir fry that you need in your life.
+The mind melting, tongue numbing, fiercely spicy, weeknight stir fry that you need in your life.
 Tender bites of chicken.
 Tingly Sichuan pepper.
 Sweet, soft leeks.
 The tastiest (and spiciest!)
 15-minute meal.

 When I lived in NYC, there was a Sichuan restaurant in Chinatown that I loved.
 Every dish left my mouth burning.
 I ate copious bowls of rice to combat the spiciness.
 My water glass needed constant refilling.
 And the wreckage of napkins used to wipe my snot-dripping nose was appalling.